matt-dray/tidyquiz/README.md

 ## Install and run

+There are a few ways to do it, but the preferred method is:

-1. Install the package with `remotes::install_github("matt-dray/tidyquiz")`
+1. Download the repo at the command line with `git clone https://github.com/matt-dray/tidyquiz.git`
-1. Call the package with `library(tidyquiz)`
+1. Open the `tidyquiz.Rproj` file to open the project with RStudio
-1. Run `tidyquiz::generate_quiz()` to generate a question set and open the quiz in your browser question set (re-run for a new question set)
+1. Run `source("R/generate_quiz.R")` and then `generate_quiz()` to generate and open the quiz in-browser

+You can re-run `generate_quiz()` for a new set of questions.

 ## Notes

+### What's happening?

+The line `source("R/generate_quiz.R")` adds to the global environment the function that will generate the quiz.
+When you execute `generate_quiz()` you're rendering the R Markdown file `/quiz/tidy.Rmd` -- which contains the multiple-choice questions -- and running it in your browser.
+Re-running `generate_quiz()` will re-render and re-run it.

 ### Dependencies

 This thing works on the fly.
-It fetches the tidyverse packages and creates questions and answers whenever you run `tidyquiz::generate_quiz()`.
+It fetches the tidyverse packages and creates questions and answers whenever you run `generate_quiz()`.
 This means you should be prepared for the tidyverse packages to be downloaded to your machine.
 On the plus side, functions presented to you in the quiz will always be current.

 The list of packages can be found in `tidyverse::tidyverse_packages()`.
 At time of writing (2019-03-14) the packages are: